"Look again at that dot. That's here. That's home. That's us." — Carl Sagan, 1994

 Consciousness and the big questions

 I find it genuinely hard to stay uninterested in something once I understand even a little bit of it.
-That’s probably the most honest thing I can say about myself.

-This is a digital garden, not a blog, not a portfolio.
-Notes here are in different stages, some rough ideas, some more worked out, most somewhere in between.
+This is a digital garden — notes in different stages, some rough ideas, some more worked out.